ct6502/apple2ts/README.md

 ```

+## Android Chrome Debugging

+Using Android Studio, create a new device (like a phone), start the device.

+Start the emulator with `npm run host` to make the application available to the network.
+You must do this - you cannot run on `localhost:6502` or `10.0.2.2:6502` on Android (it's some conflict with vite and chrome).

+Navigate to the provided URL - it will be something like `10.0.0.xxx:6502`.

+On your Desktop Chrome, go to `chrome://inspect/#devices` and then choose the appropriate "Remote Target".

 ## Jest Test Debugging in VS Code

 In VS Code, add breakpoints to the test code.
 Then open up `package.json`, hover over